Kwindati/Automation-analysis-of-dynamic-catalytic-data/README.md

 # DRM Pulsed-Flow KPI Pipeline

-Automated data pipeline for **Dry Reforming of Methane (DRM)** catalyst testing on a pulsed-flow micro-reactor / mass-spectrometer setup.
+Automated data pipeline for **Dry Reforming of Methane (DRM)** catalyst testing on a pulsed-flow reactor equipped with mass-spectrometer detector.
 It replaces hours of manual spreadsheet processing with a single script: it discovers raw instrument files, cleans the pulsing/noisy mass-spec signal, computes reaction KPIs, and builds an interactive dashboard to compare catalysts side by side.